Studying for a PhD with the EPSRC CDT in Aerosol Science:

 21. What training do I complete in the first year?

 Aerosol science is unlikely to be something you have any training in from your undergraduate study.
 You will bring your particular specialist knowledge (for example from your undergraduate degree) to your study and train in a multidisciplinary team, benefiting from the breadth of expertise across the team.
 You will receive training in core aerosol science, (1/3 of first-year training), giving you all of the background you need for your PhD and to be an agile researcher in the future.
 You will also receive training in Computational & Data Tools, Environment & Communication (e.g. in responsible innovation, environmental sustainability and public engagement) and Impact & Translation (e.g. in innovation and enterprise, and regulation and policy).
-The Thematic Broadening Sabbatical makes up the final component of the third year.
+The Thematic Broadening Sabbatical makes up the final component of the first year.

 22. What if my Thematic Broadening Sabbatical is not in my home institution or at University of Bristol?